interaction-lab/OpenHMI/README.md

 # How to Cite

+This repository is developed and updated based on the [Blossom robot repository](https://github.com/hrc2/blossom-public) from the Human-Robot Collaboration & Companionship (HRC2) Lab at Cornell.
 If you use this repository or any of its content, please cite it as follows:

 ## Citation for the original Blossom robot